mehulpanwar22/textutils/README.md

 # textutils
-A simple app to manipuldate Text with Dark Mode. https://mehulpanwar22.github.io/textutils/
+A simple app to manipulate Text with Dark Mode. https://mehulpanwar22.github.io/textutils/